The answer to this question is it is quite unlikely if you only rely on blogging to make a living, ie writing articles.

 There is a huge difference in terms from Adsense earnings based on the geographic location of your readers.
 If your readers are accessing your site mainly from US, Canada, UK and Australia, you would earn better rates via Google Adsense.

 If your readers are mainly from US, then you can even earn money through Amazon Affiliates which is one of the most popular affiliate programs out there.
-However your conversion for Amazon affiliates would not be high for markets out of the United States.
+Do note that your conversion for Amazon affiliates would not be high for markets out of the United States.

 Your best bet would be placing advertisements like Google Adsense however the CPC (cost per click) would be way much lower compared to from US.